-The Group's human resources management is also geared to possibly covering the post of CEO, although there is no specific "succession plan" for this eventuality.
+The Group's human resources management is also geared to possibly covering the post of CEO, although there is no specific "succession plan" for this case at the date of this Report.

 In this regard, we point out that, in compliance with the provisions set forth in criterion 5.C.2 of the 2011 Code, on 20 December 2012, the Board of Directors assessed the possible adoption of a succession plan for Executive Directors.
 As a result of this assessment and considering the specific organization of human resources implemented by the Company and the peculiarity of the reference market, the Board of Directors decided not to adopt such a plan.
-It should be noted, however, that, also considering the necessary decisions thereon.
+It should be noted, however, that, also considering the Company's ownership structure, the Board of Directors may act promptly to take the necessary decisions thereon.